-- Confirm bay equipment availability and serviceability including chocks, cones, VDGS (or marshalling equipment), GPU (if required). - GSE and vehicles are to be positioned behind the equipment storage and staging areas with the parking brakes applied prior to the arrival of the aircraft. - Baggage trollies/dollies must have load secured. - All personnel must wear appropriate Personal Protective Equipment (PPE) in accordance with the NTA Airside PPE Policy. - All personnel on the ramp must be aware of the location of the emergency fuel shut off buttons. - Where applicable VDGS (NIGS) activated; and aerobridges pre-positioned or in Home position. - Aerobridge must show a green light to indicate correctly positioned. - Prepositioned pushback tugs at the front of the bay must be behind the red tug clearance line (or parked in Equipment Storage Area).
+- Confirm availability and serviceability of GSE, including chocks, cones, marshalling equipment (when required). - GSE and vehicles are to be positioned behind the equipment storage and staging areas with the parking brakes applied prior to the arrival of the aircraft. - Baggage trollies/dollies must have load secured. - All personnel must wear appropriate Personal Protective Equipment (PPE) in accordance with the ADG Airside PPE Policy. - All personnel on the ramp must be aware of the location of the emergency fuel shut off buttons. - Where applicable AVDGS activated; and aerobridges pre-positioned or in the Home position. - Aerobridge must show a green light to indicate correctly positioned. - Prepositioned pushback tugs at the front of the bay must be behind the red tug clearance line (or parked in Equipment Storage Area).